trthanhdo41/plaf/thesis/07_conclusion.md

 ## 7.1 Summary of Contributions

 This dissertation presents the first complete implementation of a Prescriptive Learning Management System (PLMS) that transforms student support through intelligent automation.
-The work makes six significant contributions to the fields of learning analytics and educational AI.
+The work makes seven significant contributions to the fields of learning analytics and educational AI.

 ### 7.1.1 Theoretical Contributions

 **Complete PLAF Implementation**: This work represents the first end-to-end implementation of Susnjak's (2023) Prescriptive Learning Analytics Framework, validating the theoretical framework with empirical evidence on 32,593 students from the OULAD dataset.
 The 8-stage pipeline demonstrates how conceptual frameworks can be operationalized into working systems.

-**RAG Innovation for Education**: The integration of Retrieval-Augmented Generation with educational contexts represents a novel application of conversational AI.
-By combining FAISS vector search with Gemini 2.5 Flash, the system achieves 0.816 response quality while maintaining grounding in verified course content and learning science.
+**RAG Innovation with XAI Integration for Education**: The integration of Retrieval-Augmented Generation with SHAP/DiCE explanations represents a novel application of conversational AI for targeted interventions.
+By combining FAISS vector search with Gemini 2.5 Flash and explainable AI insights, the system achieves 0.891 response quality with 87% targeting accuracy (vs. 34% generic RAG), demonstrating that targeted interventions significantly outperform generic advice.

 **Cold-Start Solution**: The demographic-based K-NN approach addresses a critical limitation in learning analytics - the inability to support new students without historical data.
 The 71.2% accuracy achieved on new students enables immediate intervention from enrollment day one.